ELTE-DH/folk-song-corpus/README.md

-# ELTE Poetry Corpus
+# ELTE Folk Song Corpus

-The ELTE Folk Song Corpus is a database developed by the [_Department of Digital Humanities at Eötvös Loránd University_](https://elte-dh.hu/).
+ELTE Folk Song Corpus is a database developed by the [_Department of Digital Humanities at Eötvös Loránd University_](https://elte-dh.hu/).
 Currently, the corpus contains 2391 Hungarian folk songs, the sound devices of the texts and the grammatical features of words in XML format (in TEI and non-TEI XML format).

 ## TEI Levels